Normandy, Missouri: Education

-Public Education
+Normandy Schools Collaborative is the school district covering the majority of the municipality.
+A small portion is in the Ferguson-Florissant R-II School District.
 In July 2014, the Missouri State Board of Education established Normandy Schools Collaborative, formerly the Normandy School District.
-The Collaborative provides pre-Kindergarten and K-12 education for students in Normandy.
-The area is served by Normandy High School.
+The Collaborative provides pre-Kindergarten and K-12 education for students in its territory.
+The school district headquarters is in the Normandy city limits.
+The Normandy Early Learning Center and Normandy Middle School at Lucas Crossing are in the Normandy city limits.
+The district's comprehensive high school is Normandy High School.

-Private Education
+Normandy Middle School and Lucas Crossing Elementary School were formerly in the Normandy city limits.
+The Lucas Crossing complex opened in 2001.
+It took areas formerly assigned to Harrison, Lincoln, and McKinley elementary schools.

-Private K-12 schooling is offered at St. Ann Catholic School.
+Private K-12 schooling is offered at St. Ann Catholic School, a part of the Roman Catholic Archdiocese of St. Louis.
 St. Ann also operates St. Ann Early Childhood Center.

-Higher Education

 The University of Missouri - St. Louis is a public university whose campus is partially located within Normandy.

-Libraries

 The St. Louis County Library operates the Natural Bridge Branch in Normandy.

-Parks and Recreation
+Parks and recreation

 Normandy's main park is the Robert Hoelzel Memorial Park.
 Other pocket parks that can be accessed throughout the municipality include: